 It’s hard finding crafts that keep my 10-year old son’s interest, but this one was perfect for him!
+He enjoyed the mixed media aspect of this project, but he especially enjoyed the mechanics of putting the clock mechanism together.

 - Unfinished Wooden Clock Face with DIY Clock Movement (We got our kit at Joann's crafts.
 I couldn't find a kit on amazon.
 You have to buy the face separate from the movement and there are a lot of dimensional parameters that need to work together)